withastro/astro/packages/integrations/node/readme.md

 - <strong>[Contributing](#contributing)</strong>
 - <strong>[Changelog](#changelog)</strong>

-## Why Astro Deno
+## Why Astro Node

 If you're using Astro as a static site builder—its behavior out of the box—you don't need an adapter.

 If you wish to [use server-side rendering (SSR)](https://docs.astro.build/en/guides/server-side-rendering/), Astro requires an adapter that matches your deployment runtime.

-[Node](https://deno.land/) is a JavaScript runtime for server-side code.
-This adapter provides access to Node's API and creates a script to run your project on a Node server.
+[Node](https://nodejs.org/en/) is a JavaScript runtime for server-side code.
+Frameworks like [Express](https://expressjs.com/) are built on top of it and make it easier to write server applications in Node.
+This adapter provides access to Node's API and creates a script to run your Astro project that can be utilized in Node applications.

 ## Installation